Search engine optimization (SEO) is a valuable marketing tool that drives organic traffic—meaning potential clients—to your website.

 How to set up a Google Analytics account:

 - Create an Analytics account.

-- Set up the “reporting view” in your property.
-This lets you filter data, for example, based on IP address or defined sales regions.
+- Set up the “Reporting view” on your property.
+This lets you filter data, for example, based on IP addresses or defined regions.

 - Analytics will then ask you to insert a tracking code to your website, which allows Google to collect data.

 - You can then start viewing data.
 This guide from Google explains how to filter different views to focus on the data points you find more relevant.

 How to set up Bing Webmaster Tools (Bing’s version of Google Search Console):

 - Sign up for a Bing Webmaster Tools account.
 You can use a Facebook, Google, or Microsoft account.

 - Add your website to your account.